-6.4.2 Retain Samples from Intermediate Bulk Container (IBC)
+6.4.2.
+Retain Samples from Intermediate Bulk Container (IBC)

-A marketer/blender delivering engine oil by intermediate bulk container (IBC) shall retain at least 4 ounces of engine oil loaded into the IBC.
-The samples shall be retained for a minimum of 3 months (up to 6 months is recommended) in an environment free from exposure to UV light to prevent deterioration and contamination.
+A BEOP delivering engine oil by intermediate bulk container (IBC) shall retain at least 4 ounces of engine oil loaded into the IBC.
+The BEOP shall retain samples for a minimum of 6 months in an environment that

+- i. is free from exposure to UV light to prevent deterioration or contamination and - ii. avoids exposure to excess heat or cold.